Affiliate links on SoundGuys may earn us a commission. Learn more.

 How to adjust the volume on your Apple AirPods with an iPhone or iPad

-Before you go deeper into troubleshooting, check the current volume level your AirPods.
-If you’ve got your earbuds synced to an iPhone or iPad, you can press the volume rocker up once to check that the volume is at a high enough level to hear.
-Don’t go too far, however, or you could damage your hearing.
+Before you go deeper into troubleshooting, check the current volume level of your AirPods.
+If your earbuds are synced to an iPhone or iPad, you can press the volume rocker up once to check that the volume is high enough to hear.
+However, don’t go too far, or you could damage your hearing.
 Also, you should make sure your device isn’t muted.

 How to adjust the volume on your Apple AirPods with a Mac